Teja2810-hub/Ride-Yaari/docs/instagram-content/CHARACTER_BIBLE.md

 ### Interaction Patterns

 #### Yaari's Behavior Toward Buddy
-- Patient but sarcastic
+- Patient but sarcastic (cat to goat dynamic)
-- Uses hand gestures to emphasize points
+- Uses paw gestures to emphasize points
 - Speaks slowly and deliberately when explaining
-- Makes eye contact and stares when Buddy doesn't get it
+- Makes eye contact and stares with cat-like intensity when Buddy doesn't get it
-- Sighs or shakes head gently
+- Sighs or shakes head gently, tail swishing in mild annoyance
 - Uses rhetorical questions to highlight Buddy's confusion
+- Occasionally does slow cat-blink of disbelief

 #### Buddy's Behavior Toward Yaari
 - Looks up to Yaari but doesn't understand half of what he says
-- Nods along pretending to understand
+- Nods along pretending to understand, ears bobbing
-- Interrupts with random questions
+- Interrupts with random questions, bleating occasionally
-- Takes sarcasm literally
+- Takes sarcasm literally (goat brain takes everything at face value)
 - Repeatedly asks for clarification
-- Tries to mimic Yaari's coolness but fails
+- Tries to mimic Yaari's coolness but fails (goat trying to act like cool cat)

 ### Comedy Dynamics
 1. **Sarcasm Misunderstanding**: Yaari says something sarcastic, Buddy takes it literally